hummingbot/hummingbot-site/docs/installation/docker.md

 The recommended way to get Docker Compose is to install [Docker Desktop](https://www.docker.com/products/docker-desktop/), which includes Docker Compose along with Docker Engine and Docker CLI which are Compose prerequisites.

-For command line instructions and other helpful commands, see [this page](https://github.com/hummingbot/deploy-examples/blob/main/DOCKER.md) in our Deploy-Examples repo.

 After installing Docker Desktop, verify that Docker Compose is installed correctly by checking the version: